sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/http-cors/README.md

 The `Access-Control-Allow-Origin` HTTP response header specifies one of two things:

 * A specific domain, ideally matching the one that issued the request
-* `*`, a "wildcard" indicating that any domain can make requests to that URL
+* `*`, a wildcard indicating that any domain can make requests to that URL

 To allow an HTTP request from a domain other than the one the API is on, one of those needs to match.